 Frequently asked questions

-No. All patients are welcome at ICHS.
+No. Patients of all backgrounds are welcome at ICHS.
 Though ICHS was originally founded for Asian and Pacific Islanders, we have always served a diverse population of patients.
+Today we provide health services in 70+ languages.

 ICHS charges patients a fee on a sliding scale, based on their family size and household income.
 If you do not have insurance, our patient services representatives can help you find out if you qualify for any free or low-cost insurance programs, and help you apply for it.